-It’s been a bad year for winter footwear.
-Usually, we get the chance to leave our comfort zones and try out some more rugged styles when the weather worsens, but seeing as we spent most of our winters locked inside, we kind of skipped that phase.
-To the dismay of many, and the joy of more, though, we’re moving steadily towards the bright lights of summer sneakers and we’ve got our minds set on the all-time great: there is no summer shoe like the Converse Chuck Taylor 70.
+To the dismay of many, and the joy of more, summer's almost over.
+We’re moving steadily towards the bright lights of fall sneakers and we’ve got our minds set on the all-time great: there is no transitional shoe like the Converse Chuck Taylor 70.

 Introduced in 2013, the Chuck Taylor 70 takes after the All Star styles of the late ‘60s and ‘70s which populated basketball courts.
 It landed as a welcome distraction from the ubiquitous classic All Star with a handful of subtle alterations.
 A higher midsole combines with thicker canvas for a more durable take on the lightweight sneaker while a smaller toe cap, reinforced sections, and one-piece sole unit round out the variations.

 The Converse Chuck Taylor 70 quickly became the favored silhouette for exclusive drops and collaborations alike thanks to its higher quality.
-But, alongside these limited drops, the 70 also makes the ideal summer staple in its most basic forms.
-So, in honor of a veritable summer essential, here are our favorite Converse Chuck Taylor 70s for summer.
+But, alongside these limited drops, the 70 also makes the ideal fall staple in its most basic forms.
+So, in honor of a veritable summer essential, here are our favorite Converse Chuck Taylor 70s for fall.

-Keep scrolling for the Chuck Taylor 70 you'll wear this summer.
+Keep scrolling for the Chuck Taylor 70 you'll wear this fall.

 Want to keep browsing?
 Head to the Highsnobiety Shop for more products that we love.
 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.